Robust cottontail

-The robust cottontail or Holzner's cottontail (Sylvilagus holzneri) is a species of cottontail rabbit native to high-altitude regions of the southwestern United States and western Mexico.
+The Davis Mountains cottontail, robust cottontail or Holzner's cottontail (Sylvilagus holzneri) is a species of cottontail rabbit native to high-altitude regions of the southwestern United States and western Mexico.

 Taxonomy

 This species and the subspecies comprising it were long considered to be subspecies of the eastern cottontail (S. floridanus), but were promoted to species level due to morphological analysis.
 Genetic data have confirmed the uniqueness of S. holzneri.
 S. holzneri and S. floridanus are distinguished primarily by size, dental, and cranial differences.

 Subspecies

 According to genetic analysis, there are three subspecies of S. holzneri: